AbdallaHsayed21/AbdallaHsayed21/README.md

 - 👋 Hi, I’m Abdallah Elsayed
 -    I have a Bachelor's degree in computer science.
+- I have experience in programming language and ui/ux design
-- 👀 I’m interested in Android Developer and UI UX Designer.
+- 👀 I’m interested in cyber security.